anshumandwivediusa/java-notes/01. java_introductions/java_introductions.md

   - Write Once and Run Anywhere.

 - **Interpreted:**
-  - Java is compiled to bytecodes, which are interpreted by a Java run-time environment.
+  - Java is compiled into bytecode (by Javac Compiler), and the JVM within the JRE interprets that bytecode to make it platform‑independent.
   - The interpreter reads bytecode stream then execute the instructions.

 - **High-Performance:**